 Lamiaceae (family name)

-Forage for Pollinators: Produces Nectar particularly attractive to Honeybees, and Bumblebees (especially Bombus pascuorum).
+Forage for Pollinators: Produces Nectar particularly attractive to Honeybees, Long and Short-tongued Bumblebees (especially Bombus pascuorum).
 The largest Solitary bee in Europe (Xylocarpa violaceae) has been sighted in the British Isles over the last few years, notably on Rosemary.
 In France the honey produced from Rosemary is called Narbonne honey, and in Spain it is also a major honey source.
 Pollinated by Bees.

 Flowering time: April, May, June, and again in some years: November.